 Can Dogs Eat Onions or Garlic?

 No — dogs should not eat onions or garlic in any form.
-This includes raw, cooked, powdered, or dried versions.
+This includes raw, cooked, powdered, dried, or processed versions.
 Even foods that contain small amounts, such as sauces or leftovers, can be harmful over time.

-Both onions and garlic belong to the same plant family and contain compounds that can damage a dog’s red blood cells.
+Both onions and garlic belong to the Allium family and contain compounds that damage a dog’s red blood cells.

-There is no completely safe form of onion or garlic for dogs, especially when exposure is repeated or unmonitored.
+There is no completely safe form or amount of onion or garlic for dogs.

 Why Are Onions and Garlic Toxic to Dogs?

-The toxic effect may not appear immediately — damage can build over time, especially with repeated exposure.
+The danger is not always immediate — damage can build gradually, especially with repeated exposure.

 What Happens If a Dog Eats Onions or Garlic?

-Symptoms may appear gradually and can sometimes be delayed.
+Symptoms may appear gradually and are often delayed.
 Early signs include:

 - Lethargy or unusual tiredness